matthewsides/Networking/README.md

 address issues of IPv4 & IPv6, Global unicast, Multicast, Link local, Unique local, EUI 64 & Auto configuration

+## Impact of Topologies and differences

+### Logical Topologys

+A logical topology is a concept regarding the arrangement of devices on a computer network and how they communicate with one another (protocols).Through utilising network equipment (routers, switches, etc.) the logical topology of a network can be dynamically maintained and reconfigured.

+ Types of logical Topologies:

+ • Ring: The ring topology is a logical network in which each node connects to two other nodes  forming a single continuous pathway for signals through each node .
+In the ring topology  only one node is allowed to transfer the data in a network at a given time.
+This mechanism is achieved by token (the node having token only can transmit the data in a network) and hence the collision can be avoided in a network.

+### Physical

+Research, explain the difference and review the following topologies: logical (e.g. Ethernet, Token Ring) and physical (star, ring, bus, mesh, tree and ring).

 ## Service And Network Applications

 ### FTP